thibautambrosino/REPR/README.md

 The tasks to accomplish to lit your objects with the diffuse IBL are:
 1. Load one of the diffuse files provided in the folder `assets/env`
 2. Use the geometry normal to sample the texture.
 Be careful here, the texture is saved as an [equirectangular projection](https://en.wikipedia.org/wiki/Equirectangular_projection).
-   1. Start by converting your normal from cartesian coordinates to polar coordinates, using the following function:
+   1. Start by converting your normal from cartesian coordinates to spherical coordinates, using the following function:
       ```glsl
-      vec2 cartesianToPolar(vec3 cartesian) {
+      vec2 cartesianToSpherical(vec3 cartesian) {
           // Compute azimuthal angle, in [-PI, PI]
           float phi = atan(cartesian.z, cartesian.x);
           // Compute polar angle, in [-PI/2, PI/2]